 follow along on the blog.
 These broader perspectives opened up once I realized the more I was talking about food in the context of modern cultures, the more I was, in fact, talking about everything.

-The Hungry Feminine has evolved into a space for exploration and discovery.
-The Hungry Feminine isn't here to pathologize, diagnose or prescribe.
-This is a platform for universal understanding and, with any luck, self-forgiveness, regardless of your specific relationship with self, food or body image, and the feminine.
+The Hungry Feminine has evolved into a space for exploration and discovery for all.
+Oftentimes the concepts discussed here are safeguarded by academic gatekeepers, but if consciousness is really what we call for in the world, the knowledge deserves to be in the hands of everyone, not just those privileged enough to gain entry into intense academia.
+The Hungry Feminine isn't here to pathologize, diagnose, or prescribe.
+This is a platform for universal understanding and, with any luck, self-forgiveness, regardless of your specific relationship with self, others, food, body image, and the feminine.